 Programmes such as the BBC’s Blue Planet and Hugh’s War on Plastic, have drawn attention to the threat plastics pose to sea-life.
-However, little is known about the impacts on Britain’s land-based species, such as hedgehogs, rabbits and voles.
+However, little is known about the impacts on the UK’s land-based species, such as hedgehogs, rabbits and voles.

 In the UK, food packaging accounts for 67% of plastic waste, which is far higher than that of many other EU countries.
 Reports suggest that contamination by microplastic (tiny particles of plastic) in terrestrial habitats may be as much as 30 times higher than in marine habitats, yet most attention has focused on sea-life.
 Studies conducted so far on terrestrial ecosystems have mostly focused on worms, soils and chickens and, worryingly, these results have suggested that microplastics are present in high quantities.